This post may contain affiliate links.

 - If the sauce seems too thick, add in 2-3 tablespoons extra broth or more until desired thickness.

 - Sometimes the spinach will get clumped up with the cheese.
-To avoid this, I add the spinach at the very end and use a clean spoon that doesn't have any cheese on it already.
+To avoid this, I add the spinach at the very end and use a clean spoon that doesn’t have any cheese on it already.
+Using freshly grated parmesan will also help as it melts much more smoothly into the sauce.
 You can also chop the spinach into thin pieces.

 Other Simple Dinner Recipes: